 Other Program Requirements

-A denied applicant file shall contain all submitted information and documentation, as well as the reason for denial (ex: incomplete information, business outside service area).
-A denial may be appealed by filing a written notice of appeal and any information the applicant deems relevant to the appeal with the Deputy Director of the Housing and Community Development within 5 days of receiving notice of denial.
-The Deputy Director of Housing and Community Development, or designee, shall review the information and make a written determination within 10 days of receipt of the notice of appeal and associated documents.
+A denial may be appealed by filing a written notice of appeal and any information the applicant deems relevant to the appeal with the Santa Barbara Foundation, attention Andi Garcia, Grant Coordinator, within 5 days of receiving notice of denial.
+The Santa Barbara Foundation, or designee, shall review the information and make a written determination within 10 days of receipt of the notice of appeal and associated documents.

 Duplication of Benefits